 20 Clarendon Road,

-No one has favorited this theater yet
+1 person favorited this theater

 In later years, it became a repertory theatre, and in recent years has hosted touring productions as well as producing its own shows.
-The Watford Film Society has a monthly screening of a classic film.
+The Watford Film Society has a monthly screening of a classic films.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 There are three pictures of theatre as it looks today on this webpage.